sifrr/sifrr/packages/browser/sifrr-serviceworker/README.md

 -   `NETWORK_FIRST`: Try to resolve request from network, if fails then resolve from cache.
 -   `CACHE_ONLY`: Only to resolve request from cache.
 -   `CACHE_FIRST`: Try to resolve request from cache, if fails then resolve from network.
+-   `CACHE_AND_UPDATE`: Send response from cache if available and then updates cache with new network response.

 ## Push Notification